 It's tempting to ignore seemingly minor symptoms.
 Going to the doctor can be scary and also costly if you have to take off work or don't have insurance coverage.
 But such symptoms are often the only warning that a disease is developing.
 And it's not always obvious.
 A condition that appears innocuous could indicate heart disease or cancer.
 Consulting a doctor if you notice the following symptoms could prevent the progression of a serious condition and avoid big medical costs.

-Blurred vision is commonly associated with myopia, or nearsightedness, which is easily remedied with glasses or contact lenses.
+Sudden blurring of vision can be cause for a hospital visit, as it's associated with more serious health issues like diabetes, stroke, and multiple sclerosis.
+But the symptom could be missed because blurred vision is commonly associated with myopia, or nearsightedness, a non-emergency easily remedied with glasses or contact lenses.
 Parents may save money over the long term by having an ophthalmologist or optometrist identify impairments in children early.
 Research indicates that corrective measures can slow the progress of some vision disorders.
-Sudden blurring of vision can be cause for a hospital visit, as it's associated with more serious health issues like diabetes, stroke, and multiple sclerosis.

 FREQUENT MEMORY LOSS